 Step 12.
 Bake the sourdough buns for 35-40 minutes or until lightly golden brown.
 Transfer to a cooling rack.

 Step 13.
-Mix your 4 tablespoons of granulated sugar with 3 tablespoons of cranberry juice as best you can and brush the glaze overtop of the freshly baked sourdough buns.
-Enjoy!
+Mix 4 tablespoons of granulated sugar with 3 tablespoons of cranberry juice OR orange juice and 1 tablespoon of orange zest as best you can.
+Brush the glaze overtop of the freshly baked sourdough buns.
+Optional: Sprinkle a little bit of candied orange peel overtop of the buns to make them even more beautiful!

 - 9pm: Feed the starter, cover, and leave overnight.